-Learn What a Dek or Subhed Is in Journalism
+What is Dek or Subhed Is in Journalism?

-Dek, like other slang terms editors and copy editors use when they are referring to stories they are working on, is a word you might hear spoken or written on a story during the editing process, but you would not see it appear in a printed sentence.
+Dek, like other slang terms editors and copy editors use when they are referring to stories they are working on, is a word you might hear spoken or written on a story during the editing process but is seldom seen in a printed sentence.

 In journalism jargon, the terms subhed or dek may be used interchangeably, but it is also referred to as a subhead, subheading, slug, subtitle or deck.